Update in 6.0. Whitelist script URLs and Ids in the Script Center, under Integrations

 But not in this case.
 Podcast outputs data collections but does not invoke any Instagram related services.
 And it does not set any other cookies related to 3rd parties, meaning it can be set before consent.
 But Complianz blocked the script before consent, even if it didn’t have to.

 The reason why Complianz blocked the script is because the user had Instagram embedded and enabled in Complianz, but gave a false positive on the Podcast player.
 These cases are rare, but might happen.
 To overcome this you can add a filter to tell Complianz to skip an inline script.
-All you need is the ID of the inline script.
-In the case of the blocked Podcast Player script it looked like this:
+All you need is the ID, or a unique part of the inline script.

 What you will need: